carbon-language/carbon-lang/docs/design/interoperability/primitive_types.md

 is distinct because, while `Int8`/`UInt8` has arithmetic, `Byte` is intended to not have arithmetic.

-Pros:

-- C/C++ use char types in some cases when dealing with memory, because there hasn't historically been a dedicated byte type.

-Cons:

-- Users may do character arithmetic on `char`.
+We may want to consider alternatives because of a couple differences in
+semantics:

+- Printability of a `Byte` vs `Char8` or similar.
-  - Using an integer offset to get a letter.
-For example, `'A' + 15` as a way to get the value `'P'`.
+- Developers may want character arithmetic.
+For example, `'A' + 15` as a way to get the value `'P'`, or adding `32` to capitalize.
-  - Using `32` to capitalize.
-For example, `'a' + 32` as a way to get the value `'A'`.

 #### Support + and - on Byte